Maine Coons are one of the most popular cat breeds out there, so today, we’re going to share some Maine Coon cat facts.

 Here is a short video of our male Maine Coon called Pippin, chatting away to his dad:

 If you aren’t a fan of vocal cats, then the Maine Coon might not be for you.

 However, most Maine Coon owners agree that their vocal nature is part of their charm!

 12. Maine Coons Don’t Meow

-While Maine Coons make lots of interesting noises, this particular cat breed are unusual because they don’t often meow.
+While Maine Coons make lots of interesting noises, this particular cat breed is unusual because they don’t often meow.

-Instead, they use other noises from their vocal repertoire, such as chirps and trills.
+Instead, they use other noises from their vocal repertoires, such as chirps and trills.
 Maine Coons are capable of meowing, but for whatever reason, they usually prefer to make other sounds.

 Most owners are delighted by the adorable noises their Maine Coons make, and this is just another part of what makes this breed so unique!

 Find out more about why Maine Coon cats talk so much by reading my article Why Maine Coon Talking Is A Thing.